-Parallel draft: Overpopulation Is Bad ray guns, the jet packs, and the spaceships.
+Parallel draft: Overpopulation Crisis ray guns, the jet packs, and the spaceships.
 But you need a way of making things seem more 'real', more grounded in reality.
 How?
-Up the population by a few billion, that's how.
-The human population is currently at almost seven billion, and it's showing no signs of slowing.
-Barring a major disaster, it's likely that the human population will continue to grow.
-The numbers of people will often vary, depending on how far in the future it is.
+Up the population by a couple of billions, that's how.
+The human population is currently at seven and a half billion, and the population has been growing at an increasing rate throughout the last century, but this growth is projected to peter out around between the 9th to the 13th billion barring outside influence as third-world developing countries go through The four stages of demographic transition.
+It is unlikely that anything short of colonising space or small scale Apocalypse How will really shake the population again.
+Despite the above, the concept of 'there will be more people in the future' is one that seems self-evident to many readers, and thus the number of people will often vary depending on how far in the future it is.
 In 20 Minutes into the Future settings, it's often between ten and twenty billion; if it's a few hundred years, expect tens or even hundreds of billions; if thousands, it's often trillions, maybe even quadrillions.
-How such a large population is sustained is rarely addressed, though there's sometimes an in-show justification (often involving colonising other planets).
+How such a large population came to be or is sustained, is rarely addressed, though there's sometimes an in-show justification (often involving colonising other planets and simply needing more people to populate them so a modern society could function).
 It's popular in Space Operas with their sprawling Space Filling Empires.
-This trope can easily collide with Science Marches On, since figures which match this trope in older fiction can these days be not just plausible, but reality.
+This trope can easily collide with Science Marches On and Society Marches On, since figures which match this trope in older fiction can these days be not just plausible, but reality.
 Make Room!
-Make Room! has seven billion people on Earth (scientists estimate we hit this marker in October 2011), while Isaac Asimov's short story "The Winnowing" has humanity starving at six.
-See also Overpopulation Is Bad when the enormous population size begins to cause problems.
+Make Room! has seven billion people on Earthnote , while Isaac Asimov's short story "The Winnowing" has humanity starving at sixnote .
+Often overlaps with Overpopulation Crisis when the enormous population size begins to cause problems.

 open/close all folders